-In many drafts the people making picks all have the same number of picks which makes creating the draft order simple.
+In most drafts the partners all have the same number of picks which makes creating the draft order simple.
 However, what happens if the number of picks varies from picker to picker?
-How can you divid what you are sharing when the number of picks are not equal?
+What if it varies significantly?
+How can you divide what you are sharing when the number of picks are not equal?

 The Torney Draft Order Algorithm calculates optimized draft orders.
 These draft orders enable groups to fairly divide what they are sharing.